GoldhawkInteractive/X2-Modding/README.md

 ## Getting Started

-To get started, check out the Wiki, which has a quick start tutorial on making your [first data mod](https://github.com/GoldhawkInteractive/X2-Modding/wiki/xenonauts-2-tutorial-content) and one for making your [first code mod](https://github.com/GoldhawkInteractive/X2-Modding/wiki/xenonauts-2-tutorial-code)
+To get started, check out the [wiki](https://github.com/GoldhawkInteractive/X2-Modding/wiki), which has a quick start tutorial on making your [first data mod](https://github.com/GoldhawkInteractive/X2-Modding/wiki/xenonauts-2-tutorial-content) and one for making your [first code mod](https://github.com/GoldhawkInteractive/X2-Modding/wiki/xenonauts-2-tutorial-code); as well as extensive technical documentation.

 ### Examples